Diogo-Rodriigues/My_Eletronic_Store/README.md

 ## Prerequisites
 Before you begin, ensure you have met the following requirements:
-- Python 3.x installed
+- Python 3.10 installed
 - Node.js and npm installed
 - Django and Django REST Framework installed
-- PostgreSQL or SQLite for the database (if using PostgreSQL, ensure you have it installed and running)
+- SQLite for the database

 ## Installation Process
 1. **Clone the repository:**